 Parties proceeding pro se (representing yourself without a lawyer) should refer to the District of Oregon’s Handbook for Self-Represented Parties for helpful information.

 Attorneys admitted pro hac vice and their Oregon counsel should read and be familiar with the court’s Local Rules and general litigation practices.

 Judge Kasubhai accepts applications for full-time judicial externships.
 Externships provide law students a unique opportunity to learn how judges preside over cases and make decisions.
 Applicants must have a good work ethic and a demonstrated to commitment to developing as a legal writer.
-Submit a cover letter, resume, law school transcript (unofficial is fine), writing sample (no more than five pages double-spaced; excerpts are fine), and names of three references to .
+Submit a cover letter, resume, law school transcript (unofficial is fine), writing sample (no more than five pages double-spaced; excerpts are fine), and names of three references to: .
+Please submit the documents in a single PDF document.
 Apply by January 31 for the upcoming summer, fall, and spring semester positions.
 Applicants are encouraged to include their pronouns in their submissions.
 Applications will be reviewed immediately following the deadline, and interviews will occur shortly thereafter.